kfigiela/distributed-process-test-task/README.md

 The messages contain random number, timestamp, sequence number and sending node id.
 I make an extra assumption to order messages not only by timestamp, but also by sending node id and sequence number being sent from particular node.

 This guarantees single ordering for any set of messages.
 On the other hand, nodes with “lower” node id will have some preference over the others.
-This is not necessarily a good thing we want to have.
+This is not necessarily a good thing and should be considered.
 Alternatively, we could sort messages by their value (random number)

 ## Communication